-Since the dye compound in woad is a precursor to indigo, the process of extracting the colour is a bit complicated – not difficult but it has a few steps.
-I’ll give you those steps briefly here but if you want a more detailed explanation check out Wearing Woad, a blog devoted to natural dyes and especially the intricacies of woad blue, woad red, woad pink, woad peach, woad yellow, and woad green.
+Since the dye compound in woad is a precursor to indigo, the process of extracting the color is a bit complicated – not difficult but it has a few steps.
+I’ll give you those steps briefly here but if you want a more detailed explanation, check out Wearing Woad, a blog devoted to natural dyes and especially the intricacies of woad blue, woad red, woad pink, woad peach, woad yellow, and woad green.

-Add citric acid to the water to drop the pH of the vat to a 2.
-More isitan is extracted in an acid dye bath than in a neutral dye bath.
+- Add citric acid to the water to drop the pH of the vat to a 2.
+More Isatan is extracted in an acid dye bath than in a neutral dye bath.
 Bring the leaves to a simmer about 90C and hold them at a simmer for 15 minutes.
 Turn off the heat and immediately plunge the pot into a cold water bath.
 You want to drop the vat temperature as quickly as possible.

-Once you can safely handle the leaves without burning your hands, remove all the leaves and squeeze out any remaining moisture in them.
+- Once you can safely handle the leaves without burning your hands, remove all the leaves and squeeze out any remaining moisture in them.
 This dye extract contains precursors to indigo that must be transformed into indigo before you leave the process.
 You can retain the leaves for a boiling water dye bath, with alum mordanted yarn to get pink, yellow, or peach fiber, from the flavonoids in the leaves.

-Using a hand blender, froth the dye extract.
+- Using a hand blender, froth the dye extract.
 You will see the foam rising, changing from yellow to green, then green to blue, and then back to green and then to yellow.
 This is evidence of the indigo precursors in the dye extract forming indoxol and indirubin.
 Once you complete this process, you can safely leave the dye vat for another day.
 You have preserved the indigotin from the woad leaves.

-You will need several kilograms of woad leaves to dye 4 oz. of fiber or fabric, so be sparing of the weight of the initial fiber or your colour will be too pale to notice.
+You will need several kilograms of woad leaves to dye 4 oz. of fiber or fabric, so be sparing of the weight of the initial fiber or your color will be too pale to notice.

-To dye with the indigo vat you will need to reduce the vat, changing the indigo from insoluable but visible indigotin to soluble, but invisible leuko-indigotin.
-There are many ways to do this including fermentation, but the easiest is to add a chemical such as Thiourea Dioxide, usually sold as a colour remover.
+To dye with the indigo vat you will need to reduce the vat, changing the indigo from insoluble but visible indigotin to soluble, but invisible leuko-indigotin.
+There are many ways to do this including fermentation, but the easiest is to add a chemical such as Thiourea Dioxide, usually sold as a color remover.
 You can find it at a store that sells indigo dye for hobby dyers.

-When the dye vat is sufficiently reduce the liquid turns green and sometimes a sheen of blue reflects off of the surface of the vat.
+When the dye vat is sufficiently reduced the liquid turns green and sometimes a sheen of blue reflects off of the surface of the vat.
 You can put your well wetted out fiber or fabric into the vat.
 Hold it under the surface of the vat with a weight.
 Leave it for 15 minutes.
 Bring it out and watch the magic happen before your eyes.
 The fiber comes out of the vat a chartreuse green and turns to blue as oxygen interacts with the fibers.
 Allow the fiber to oxidize for 15 minutes and then put it back into that vat for another 15 minutes.
 Repeat this dyeing and oxidizing process at least 3 times and up to 10 times to extract the entire colour from the vat.

 In the 19th century, Lady’s Bedstraw was used as a source of red natural dye in Northern Europe, including Scotland, where no madder will grow.
 Before the discovery of cochineal by the Spanish conquistadores, the Scottish tartans were dyed with it.